-Reduce flush toilets would be installed to aid water conservation and rainwater would be collected in butts for use in landscaped areas.
+Reduced flush toilet units would be installed to aid water conservation and rainwater would be collected in water butts for use on the landscaped areas.

-The proposed building has been designed to modern insultation standards in accordance with Building Regulations and low maintenance materials would be used.
-All timber used in the construction of the buildings would be acquired from sustainable sources.
+The building has been designed to modern insultation standards commensurate with Building Regulations and would use low maintenance materials.
+All timber used in the construction of the building would be acquired from sustainable sources.